Tap into your home's equity with a HELOC.

 - Easy access to funds

-For a limited time, we're offering an introductory 1.74% variable interest rate* for twelve months, and as low as 4.50% variable thereafter.
-To qualify for the introductory rate, you must set up or have a full check direct deposit to a SECU checking account.
+For a limited time, we're offering an introductory 1.74% variable interest rate* for twelve months, and as low as 4.25% variable thereafter.

 Use our HELOC calculator to determine how large a line you can get.

 Ready to apply?
 Our online application takes about 10 minutes to complete.